Common Grooming Questions

 Usually dogs are dried with a combination of four different methods.
 While in the tub we may towel dry the dog and/or use a high-velocity dryer that blows off the majority of water.
 Then we use a dryer that the dog can sit, lay and turn around in that circulates air all around them.
 The groomer may finish up with a stand dryer while your dog is on the grooming table.
 During all of these drying phases your dog is being supervised.
 All of these drying methods are considered safe and have been in use for many years by grooming salons, veterinarians and kennels.

 What if I don’t like the groom when it’s finished?

-Please tell us.
-We aim to please.
+Please tell us!
+We definitely aim to please!
 On the occasion where a haircut is not to your liking and it is a matter of a little more trimming here or there, the groomer can usually do it right away.
 In some instances, we may ask you to come again on another day, in which case we can start again.
 If there are two or more people requesting the grooming result, it is important that they first agree on a style before giving the groomer instructions.